 Our R&D efforts are focused on the development of a diversified portfolio of innovative and clinically differentiated product candidates.
-We have been progressing and expect to continue to progress our cellulite treatment development programs for QWO®, which was approved by the FDA for the treatment of moderate to severe cellulite in the buttocks of adult women in July 2020.
-In early 2020, we announced that we had initiated our XIAFLEX® development programs for the treatment of plantar fibromatosis and adhesive capsulitis, which are continuing to progress.
-We also expect to continue to focus investments in ready-to-use and other product candidates in our Sterile Injectables segment, potentially including license and commercialization agreements such as our Nevakar, Inc. agreement.
-In 2019, Endo initiated an open-label Phase 1 pharmacokinetic (PK) study of VASOSTRICT® in healthy volunteers, studying plasma clearance with TT genotype versus AA/AT genotype.
+We have been progressing and expect to continue to progress our cellulite treatment development programs for QWO[®], which was approved by the FDA for the treatment of moderate to severe cellulite in the buttocks of adult women in July 2020.
+In early 2020, we announced that we had initiated our XIAFLEX[®] development programs for the treatment of plantar fibromatosis and adhesive capsulitis, which are continuing to progress.
+We expect to progress our plantar fibromatosis development program with the initiation of a Phase 2 study later in 2021.
+We also expect to continue to focus investments in ready-touse and other product candidates in our Sterile Injectables segment, potentially including license and commercialization agreements such as our Nevakar, Inc. agreement.
+In 2019, Endo initiated an open-label Phase 1 pharmacokinetic (PK) study of VASOSTRICT[®] in healthy volunteers, studying plasma clearance with TT genotype versus AA/AT genotype.
 Based on the study results, we were issued two new patents by the U.S. Patent and Trademark Office (PTO), both of which expire in 2040.
-Endo also submitted a Prior Approval Supplement (PAS) application for VASOSTRICT® to the FDA, which was subsequently accepted by the agency and is under review.
-The timing and outcome of the FDA's review of the PAS application are within the FDA's discretion.
+Endo also submitted a Prior Approval Supplement (PAS) application for revised labeling for VASOSTRICT[®] to the FDA, which was subsequently accepted by the agency.
+In May 2021, the FDA issued a Complete Response Letter in response to our PAS application for revised labeling.
+We are considering how to respond.
+The timing and outcome of any FDA review of the PAS application are within the FDA's discretion.
 As our development programs progress, it is possible that our R&D expenses could increase.

-The decrease in R&D expense for the three months ended March 31, 2021 was primarily driven by decreased costs associated with our Generic Pharmaceuticals segment, certain post-marketing R&D commitments and our development programs for QWO®, partially offset by increased costs associated with our Sterile Injectables segment and our XIAFLEX® development programs.
+The decreases in R&D expense for the three and nine months ended September 30, 2021 were primarily driven by decreased costs associated with the 2020 Restructuring Initiative, as further discussed in Note 4.
+Restructuring of the Condensed Consolidated Financial Statements included in Part I, Item 1, and decreased costs associated with our Generic Pharmaceuticals segment, partially offset by increased costs associated with our XIAFLEX[®] development programs.

-Additionally, R&D expenses have been and may in the future be impacted by the 2020 Restructuring Initiative.
+R&D expenses may continue to be impacted by the 2020 Restructuring Initiative.
 Refer to Note 4.
-Restructuring of the Condensed Consolidated Financial Statements included in Part I, Item 1 for discussion of this initiative, including the related charges and expected future charges.
+Restructuring of the Condensed Consolidated Financial Statements included in Part I, Item 1 for discussion of this initiative, including a discussion of amounts recognized and expected future charges.

 Litigation-related and other contingencies, net.
 Included within Litigation-related and other contingencies, net are changes to our accruals for litigation-related settlement charges and certain settlement proceeds related to suits filed by our subsidiaries.
 Our material legal proceedings and other contingent matters are described in more detail in Note 13.
 Commitments and Contingencies of the Condensed Consolidated Financial Statements included in Part I, Item 1.
-As further described therein, adjustments to the corresponding liability accruals may be required in the future.
+As further described therein, adjustments to the corresponding liability accruals may be required in the future, including in the short term.
 This could have a material adverse effect on our business, financial condition, results of operations and cash flows.

 Asset impairment charges.
-The following table presents the components of our total Asset impairment charges for the three months ended March 31, 2021 and 2020 (in thousands):
+The following table presents the components of our total Asset impairment charges for the three and nine months ended September 30, 2021 and 2020 (in thousands):

-T Three Months Ended March 31, 2021 2020 Goodwill impairment charges \$ \$ 32,786 Other intangible asset impairment charges 2,882 63,751 Property, plant and equipment impairment charges 427 1,248 Total asset impairment charges \$ 3,309 \$ 97,785
+Three Months Ended September 30, Nine Months Ended September 30, 2021 2020 2021 2020 Goodwill impairment charges \$ \$ \$ \$ 32,786 Other intangible asset impairment charges 2,020 7,811 65,771 Property, plant and equipment impairment charges - 427 1,248 Operating lease right-of-use asset impairment charges 6,392 6,392 Disposal group impairment charges 42,155 42,155 - Total asset impairment charges \$ 42,155 \$ 8,412 \$ 50,393 \$ 106,197